leresteux/turtlestitch/README.md

 # TurtleStitch

-TurtleStitch is a visual, blocks-based programming environment for turtle graphics with a focus on embroidery file generation.
+TurtleStitch is a visual, blocks-based programming environment for turtle graphics with a primary focus on embroidery.

-The generated patterns can be exported as a embroidery file (currently Melco/EXP and Tajima/DST are supported) or SVG vector graphic
+Generated graphics can be exported as a embroidery file (currently Melco/EXP and Tajima/DST are supported) and SVG images.

 TurtleStitch is based on [Snap<i>!</i> Build Your Own Blocks](http://snap.berkeley.edu) written by Jens Mönig and Brian Harvey.